letsjump/yii2-easy-ajax/README.md

 > NOTE:
 >
-> To explore any other Html attributes available and to know all the details, please refer to the guide
+> To explore any other Html attributes available and to know all the details, please refer to the [guide](docs/guide/requests.md)

-### 2 Responses
+### 2. Responses

-The controller actions interacting with EasyAjax should return a Json array, and they only need to contain one or more EasyAjax methods in their response array.
+The controller actions interacting with EasyAjax should return a _Json array_, and they only need to contain one or more EasyAjax methods in their response array.

-In the following example, EasyAjax:
+In the following example...

 ```php
 public function actionSaveMyModel()